TomerFi/alexa_skill_ask_my_pc/README.md

 ### Basic Concept
-This is just a concept section, I will go thru all the steps as clearly as I can in the following sections.
+This is just a concept section, I will go through all the steps as clearly as I can in the following sections.

+The basic concept here is hosting an alexa custom skill as a web service.</br>
-The basic concept is a skill running as a Java Servlet on a local computer running a Tomcat web server,<br/>
+The skill is a build as a Java Servlet on a local computer running a Tomcat web server,<br/>
 Which means the local computer is the Endpoint for the alexa skill.<br/>
-According to Amazon's demands regarding using a different Endpoint then lambda,<br/>
+According to Amazon's requirements regarding using a different Endpoint then lambda,<br/>
-The Tomcat server must accept communication using Https protocol with the default port of 443,<br/>
+The Tomcat server must support Https protocol and accept requests with the default port of 443,<br/>
 Which means we're going to have to open this port on our router to allow incoming traffic.<br/>
 And of course, if your router is dhcp mode, you will have to give your computer a static address inside your lan and forward all incoming traffic with the port 443 to that static address.<br/>
-Another demand by Amazon is that the Tomcat server needs to present a valid certificate.<br/>
+Another requirements by Amazon is that the Tomcat server needs to present a valid certificate.<br/>
 Amazon allows the use of a self-signed certificates as long as the skill is in development status,<br/>
 Which is a good thing for us, because I don't think anyone would want to go live with a skill that does stuff on their local computer.<br/>
-Other than that Amazon has a few more demands regarding implanting an alexa skill on an Https Endpoint,<br/>
+Other than those requirements Amazon has a few more regarding implanting an alexa skill on an Https Endpoint,<br/>
-But besides making sure the incoming request's application id belongs to the skill we created,<br/>
+But besides making sure the incoming request's application id belongs to the skill we've created,<br/>
-The Alexa Skill Kit for Java handles all of those demands for us.
+The Alexa Skill Kit for Java handles all of those requirements for us.
+You can read all about the requirements for hosting a custom alexa skill [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service).

-The skill interface is configured for and Https Endpoint,<br/>
+The skill interface needs to be configured with your modem ip address as an Https Endpoint,<br/>
 So, if you don't want to update the skill interface with the new ip address of your modem every time your isp changes it,<br/>
-Then I would recommend using a dynamic dns service in the sorts of NOIP and use the updates app to update your modem address in the NO-IP servers.
+Then I would recommend using a dynamic dns service in the sorts of NOIP and use the updates app to update your modem address in NOIP's servers.

 The skill's invocation word is Computer, but you can use whatever invocation word or phrase you want,<br/>
 Just remember that it's supposed to intuitive and that alexa needs to understand you.

 After getting thru the communication part, the skill itself is pretty simple,<br/>
 It has only one major intent called StartAction and that intent has only one custom type slot called Action.<br/>
-The custom type for the slot is called *LIST_OF_ACTIONS* and it is actually a list for all the actions you're going to ask alexa to perform.
+The custom type for the slot is called *LIST_OF_ACTIONS* and it is actually a list for all the actions you're going to ask alexa to perform on you computer.

 The skill grabs the Action slot value and in a Key-Value fashion retrieves the necessary action to perform from a designated json file called *action_map.json*.<br/>
 The skill then tries to open the value retrieved as a File, and if it fails it tries to open it as a Uri,<br/>
-Which means the value retrieved can by either a file or an http address to open in your default browser.<br/>
+Which means the value retrieved can by either a file or an web address to open in your default browser.<br/>
-Think of the json file like mappings file, you match an "what-to-do" to any "action" you're going to ask alexa to perform.
+Think of the json file like a mappings file, you match a "what-to-do" to any "action" you're going to ask alexa to perform.

 ### Setting up our environment
 In this section I'll try to elaborate as much as I can,<br/>
 If you're familliar with some of the actions described here, feel free to jump to next part.
 #### Prerequisites
 ##### Getting a static dns name from NOIP
-Create and account with https://www.noip.com/ and create a hostname to be used as a static name to access out web server.<br/>
+Create an account with https://www.noip.com/ and set up a hostname to be used as a static name to access our web server.<br/>
-Download and install NOIPs DNS Update Client (DUC) [here](https://www.noip.com/download?page=win), this softwere allows you to update the ip address recived from your isp periodicly.<br/>
+Download and install NOIPs DNS Update Client (DUC) [here](https://www.noip.com/download?page=win), this softwere allows you to update the ip address received from your isp periodicly.<br/>
 Write down your chosen dns name, we will use it very soon.

 #### Creating a self-signed certificate